Admission information MSIAM / MoSIG / Cybersecurity / ORCO

-For admission directly to the second year program (MSIAM-M2, MoSIG-M2, CySec or ORCO) you must have a 4 years Bachelors Degree or equivalent, or be currently enrolled in master's studies.
+For admission directly to the second year of the program (MSIAM-M2, MoSIG-M2, CySec or ORCO) you must have a 4-year Bachelor's Degree or equivalent, or be currently enrolled in master's studies.
 The minimum requirement is to have earned at least the equivalent of 240 ECTS credits.

 To be admitted to the program, candidates must have previously completed their undergraduate studies and been awarded a Bachelor degree in either Science (BSc) or Engineering (BEng) that includes courses in computing and solid practice in programming.
 Applications of candidates with bachelor in Computer Science or Computer Engineering will be preferably considered.
 Skills in mathematics (algebra, probability theory) and Informatics (C/C++/JAVA, algorithms, Computer architectures, Operating Systems principles), Data bases and software engineering are required.